-- Handmade by Marion Lecesne, Victoria, Australia for Céline Martine and presented in our signature calico bag
+- Handmade by Marion Lecesne, Victoria, Australia for Céline Martine and presented in a printed calico bag.

 At Céline Martine we name our creations after women that influenced us to the core, women who’s names might not be noted in history books, but who walked before us, along side us, and will stride after we leave Mother Earth.

 Céline and Martine are the names of our founder’s grandmothers who instilled the love of fabrics and sewing to Marion.